The Shopify platform has a lot of features that make it the best choice for e-commerce business owners. One of those is Shopify test orders.

 To use the Bogus Gateway, go to Settings > Payment Providers and select Add a Provider.
 Select (for testing) Bogus Gateway from the Third-Party Credit Card Provider drop-down menu.
 From here, Shopify provides you with instructions on how to use this method.

-2. Add items to basket and check out
+2. Add items to the basket and check out

 To get started, go to the previewed website, add at least one product to your basket, and then proceed.